SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/programming/performance-debugging-tools/performancereports.md

 scalar and MPI application performance.
 The report intends to answer a range of vital questions:

--   Is this applicaiton optimized for the system it is running on?
+-   Is this application optimized for the system it is running on?

 -   Does it benefit from running at this scale?